 For years at Xbox, we've been using a set of content moderation technologies to proactively help us address policy-violating text, images, and video shared by players on Xbox.
 With the help of these common moderation methods, we've been able to automate some of our processes.
-This automation helps to find resolution sooner, reduce the need for human review, and further reduce the impact of toxic content on human moderators.
+This automation enables us to achieve greater scale, elevate the capabilities of our human moderators, and reduce exposure to sensitive content.
 If content that violates our policies is detected, it can be proactively blocked or removed.